On Sunday, my sister, Stacey, and my nephew, Trey, and I went to the Zilker Kite Festival here in Austin. It was awesome!!

 It was kind of a last minute decision to go, since my sister was visiting from out of town.
 I had planned to go with Mark, but he was out of town for his college choir reunion.
 So we parked down the street from the festival and took a pedicab to the park.
 Yay for supporting local businesses (especially a business that is SO Austin), but man, the pedicab ride was expensive.

 I loved it anyway!!
-There were so many people there, and it was the most gorgeous day and weather we've had since moving here.
+There were so many people there, and it was the most gorgeous day and weather we’ve had since the fall.
 Perfect.
 It just made me so grateful to be living in this city again.

 There were all sorts of kites, from home-made, to professional-looking ones, to store bought ones with Cinderella printed on them.
 This dragon one was my favorite!
 So cool.